BULGE ELIMINATED, GERMANS RETREAT

 Left: Soldiers of the 3rd Battalion, U.S. 119th Infantry are taken prisoner by men of the German 6th Panzer Army Kampfgruppe Peiper (battle group Peiper) in Stoumont, Eastern Belgium, on December 19, 1944.
 Led by 29-year-old SS‑Obersturmbannfuehrer (Lt.
 Col.) Joachim (Jochen) Peiper, the men in this mechanized task force were Waffen‑SS, members of the “weapons” wing of the SS (short for the Nazi Party’s Schutzstaffel), most of whom had seen grim duty on the Eastern Front.
 With a despicable reputation for ruthlessness and brutality, the men took pride in their unit’s nickname, the “Blowtorch Battalion,” because of its penchant for setting fire to every building it could and burning to death every man, woman, and child inside.

 Right: Several days earlier, on December 17, 1944, Kampfgruppe Peiper reached an American fuel dump in Buellingen, Belgium, where 200 U.S. soldiers were taken prisoner and forced to refuel Peiper’s tanks.
 This German photograph may show some of the men from the Second Infantry Division being marched back to German lines, where they were locked in POW cages.
 Seventeen of their comrades in the small Belgian village of Honsfeld (now part of Buellingen) were literally caught napping.
-From their sleeping quarters they were hustled outside in their boxer shorts and shot dead, with the exception of one GI who was thrown under the treads of a tank.
+From their sleeping quarters they were hustled outside in their boxer shorts and shot dead, with the exception of 1 GI who was thrown under the treads of a tank.

 Malmedy Massacre of 84 American POWsBelgian bodies left by Germans